 We also help to answer some common questions, including:

-Reassured, award-winning life insurance and funeral plan broker has written this helpful guide on how to find out if someone has left a Will in the UK.
+Reassured, an award-winning life insurance broker, has written this helpful guide on how to find out if someone has left a Will in the UK.

 Continue reading for everything you need to know…